 Some users set the default VisibilityTimeout of a queue to a long period to ensure that the message is not released due to timeout before the worker completes message processing.

 Problem

-In some application scenarios, it is assumed that:

-The VisibilityTimeout of a queue is set to six hours.
+Suppose that in some application scenarios, the VisibilityTimeout of a queue is set to six hours.

 A worker receives a message M1.
 However, the worker process is crashed or the system restarts after the worker completes message processing.